Course Outline

 • Implement continuous integration using Azure DevOps

-• Manage security policies with open source and OWASP
+• Manage security policies with open source, OWASP, and WhiteSource Bolt

 • Implement a container strategy including how containers are different from virtual machines and how microservices use containers